 The content on the digital signs covers a whole range of information relevant to the students – workshops, academic programs and resources, club activities, concerts, homecoming events, fitness classes, and so on.
 In the administrative offices, screens show messages that focus on things like financial aid, admissions, etc. “Of course, everyone wants their content to be shown everywhere on campus,” Jackson says, “and sometimes it will be in all the playlists.
 But other times it makes more sense to target specific screens with a certain message, and the fact that we have one media player per screen allows us to do that.”

-Some events don’t happen every day, so they can also target not just specific locations, but certain days of the week as well.
+Some events don’t happen every day, so they can use daypart scheduling to target not just specific locations, but certain days of the week as well.
 For example, there’s a hands-on tech workshop on Tuesday and Thursdays, so those messages only appear on those days.
 “This kind of smart scheduling really makes a difference,” Jackson says.

-In addition to the large screens showing messaging and wayfinding, Coppin has 40 or so digital room signs, plus another 60 electronic paper room signs from Visix coming to another new building.
+In addition to the large screens showing messaging and wayfinding, the Science and Technology Center has 40 or so digital room signs, plus 60 electronic paper room signs from Visix in another building.
 All scheduling is done through a centralized calendaring system, and each room’s schedule for the day is displayed right outside the room.
-Any changes are immediately reflected on the room signs, so students always know what’s happening where, and which rooms are free at any given time.
+Any changes in the scheduling app are immediately reflected on the room signs, so students always know what’s happening where, and which rooms are free at any given time.

 Jackson and her team recently conducted surveys of the students to see what was most effective.
 At the EDUCAUSE Annual Conference, she presented a poster session titled “Digital Signage as a Strategy to Transform the Student Experience” in which she presented her findings: